 Our flight on Virgin Atlantic allowed a carry on of that size with a weight limit of 22 lbs plus “personal item” (which was my backpack).
 American and United have the same size limit but no weight restriction.

 It’s always a good idea to check the weight of your luggage before you head to the airport.
 If you’re at all concerned try a luggage scale.

 What kind of luggage?

 Luggage: I’ll admit I’m kind of obsessed with finding the perfect carry-on bags and I have several different rolling bags and smaller carry-on bags.
-Right now my favorite is a Travelpro bag I’ve had for a few years.
-I like it because it’s very lightweight and it has two wheels instead of four.

 TIP: Check the weight of your luggage when empty before you buy.
 Ultralight 22″ rolling bags weigh about 5 lbs but I’ve seen others weigh in at more than 10 lbs!
 That cuts into what you can carry if there are weight restrictions.
 My Travelpro weighs 6 lbs empty.
 I’m working on finding something lighter!

 I’m a recent convert.
 I used to put all my clothes into ziplock bags but I gave packing cubes a try last summer and loved how organized I felt with them.
 They hold more than the plastic bags and don’t slide around inside the suitcase.

 In the photo above, the red bags are the set I bought last summer and in the top photo, there are two new sets; small cubes (no longer available but these are similar) and the blue oblong cubes.
 I purchased the small cubes because I felt more organized with them.